 Check out is 11am.
 Please let us know by 9 am if you wish to day on site for an additional night.
 Check in time is 1pm.

 DO NOT BRING TRASH FROM HOME.
 The dumpster is located across from the pavilion behind the fence with the bears on it.
 We do pick up trash daily between 10 am and 12 noon.
 Please leave your trash at the end of your site for us and please do not leave trash out overnight.Household trash only generated here while you camp.
 DO NOT BRING TRASH FROM HOME.
 Trash is a major expense for us.
 Help us keep it to a minimum.

 Pets are welcome.
 All pets must have a current rabies vaccination and you are required to bring a copy of the current vaccination at the time of registration.
 There is a fee of $5.00 per dog per day in our cabins and cottage.
-No animals are allowed in the Lodge and 1 basic cabin.
+No animals are allowed in the Lodge.
 All animals must be on a leash at all times.
 They must not be left outside unattended at anytime.
 Owners are to pick up after their pet whether in their site or around the park.
 Please note: Pets are not allowed in the main building, bathrooms, laundry, showers, arcade, pool or café.

 All personal property brought into the campground is at the Registered Camper’s risk and campground management shall bear no responsibility for the damage, loss or theft of such property.
 All campers assume the responsibility of maintaining proper insurance on their camper & personal property.
 We are not responsible for any damage to any camper or personal property for any reason including an act of God (i.e. wind, lightning, hail, fallen branches, trees, etc.) accident, fire or vandalism.